 - Discuss your options and recommend a course of treatment

-Based on your goals and physical characteristics, Dr. Gruber will share recommendations and information with you, including:
+Based on your goals and physical characteristics, Dr. Su will share recommendations and information with you, including:

 - An approach to your surgery, including the type of procedure or combination of procedures